 - Any type of video game, DVD, or CD cases

 - Any boxes, including pencil boxes and jewelry boxes

 - Duffel bags, backpacks, purses

 Almost half of Ontario students admitted to using an illicit substance within the past year.
 The youth accounts for the majority of illicit drug users in Canada.
 60% of Canada’s drug users are 15-24 years old.

 The average age a Canadian teen starts using drugs is 15.7.
 Children may start younger or older than that, so it’s important to stay aware of your teen’s behaviour.
 Know the warning signs of substance abuse in teenagers to catch it as soon as possible if your child begins using drugs or alcohol.

 Don’t beat yourself up if you’ve found out your child has a substance abuse problem.
 There is hope in getting your teen back on track to living a happy, successful life.
-Contact us at 855.281.5813 to discuss how we can help your teenager quit drugs and overcome any other mental health issues they may be struggling with.
-We take a compassionate, holistic approach to helping troubled teens.
+Contact us online or at 866.762.2211 to discuss how we can help your teenager quit drugs and overcome any other mental health issues they may be struggling with.
+We take a compassionate, holistic approach to help troubled teens.